 In honor of Mother’s Day weekend, I am sharing a favorite story of mine that came out of the pandemic last May.
 This story was written by freelance writer and mom extraordinaire, Becky Kivlovitz O'Connor, who used some creativity to take her kiddos on an around-the-world trip during quarantine.

-This month, a portion of the profits from paid newsletter subscriptions will be donated to CARE India.
+This month, a portion of the profits from paid newsletter subscriptions will be donated to Project Hope.
 Previous organizations we’ve supported include Womankind, Girls Write Now, Women for Women, Heart of Dinner & Black Mamas Matter.
 If you’ve found your way here but are not yet subscribed, let me help you with that:

 I transition from one role to the next — from super mom to super teacher — as the days of quarantine stretch on before us.
 I stay up until midnight grading online assignments and filming YouTube lectures with cheesy special effects.
 I wake up at 5:30 AM to sobbing demands for waffles, juice, and my undivided attention.
 With sticky, syrup-covered hands, a baby in my lap, and a toddler drawing with a permanent marker on the wall, I email out the weekly tasks to all my students and fire up Google Meet for my first two classes.